denevell/Natch-Android/README.md

 ## Backlog

-* I should be able to refresh the threads
 * I should be able to refresh the posts
 * I should be able to logout
 * Register option disappears on login.